Annual Summer Public Health Research

 - Where can I participate?
 In person at the Tate-Turner-Kuralt auditorium in the UNC School of Social Work

 - Is there a charge?
-There is no charge to participate at the TTK auditorium, at most viewing sites, or for the webcast.
-Viewing sites that charge a registration fee are asked to indicate that in the list of sites.
+There is no charge to participate at the TTK auditorium, at most downlink sites, or on the webcast.
+Downlink sites that charge a registration fee are asked to indicate that in the list of sites.

-- Where can I find information about participating in the studio audience (at the TTK auditorium)?
+- Where can I find information about participating on-site (at the TTK auditorium)?
 Information can be found at this webpage.

 - How do I register to participate?
-There are on-line registration forms to participate in the studio audience at TTK auditorium or via webcast.
-To register a site for a group to participate in the broadcast, please see the broadcast page..
+There are on-line registration forms to participate at the TTK auditorium or via webcast.
+For a satellite downlink site, please ask the site facilitator listed on the list of sites.

 - Are there any requirements?
-Group viewing sites are requested to (1) inform us whether they did in fact receive the program, encountered any problems, and recorded the session, (2) tell us the number of participants at their site (site facilitator evaluation form) and (3) send a completed attendance sheet.
+Downlink sites are required to inform us whether they did in fact downlink the program, encountered any problems, and taped the session, and also to tell us the number of participants at their site (site facilitator evaluation form) and to send a completed attendance sheet.
 We ask all participants to complete the participant evaluation form.
 We need this information to evaluate the broadcast and make our case for continued funding.

 - Will there be any materials?
 We will post materials online and announce their availability to registered participants.
-We do not usually receive presenters’ Powerpoint slides until several days before the event.
-We will post presentation abstracts and citations as soon as we receive them.
+We do not usually receive presenters’ Powerpoint slides until close to (several days before) the event.
+We will post presentation abstracts and citations to suggested readings several weeks before the broadcast.

-- Why have the Gillings School of Global Public Health and its partners been committed to making this conference happen for the past 15 years?
+- Why have the School of Public Health and the other collaborators been committed to making this conference happen for the past 13 years?

 The Videoconference is one demonstration of the School’s commitment to advancing public health in the area of health disparities, which over the course of these years has been officially recognized as a national priority (the second listed goal in Healthy People 2010, the nation’s health promotion planning documents.
-When the Annual Institute (the forerunner to the Videoconference) began in 1995, it was one of very few (or the only) nationally-available training activities on conducting research on health disparities, and over the next five years became the largest national educational program on that topic.
+When the Annual Institute (the forerunner to the Videoconference) began in 1995, it was one (if not the only) of very few nationally-available training activities on conducting research on health disparities, and over the next five years became the largest national educational program on that topic.
 More details about the history of the Institute and Videoconference are available.

-- How does this conference relate to other efforts of the Minority Health Project and the Gillings School of Global Public Health?
+- How does this conference relate to other efforts of the Minority Health Project and the School of Public Health?

 The Annual Videoconference is one of three major activities of the Minority Health Project.
 The second is the broadcast of the Annual William T. Small, Jr. Keynote Lecture from the Minority Student Caucus-led Annual Minority Health Conference, each February.
 The third activity is our website, which serves to publicize these events and to provide a single location where you can find out about all minority health-related activities at UNC.